BOLL7708/desbot/README.md

 1. Create, manage and listen for Twitch rewards, toggle them on/off depending on a range of conditions, update their settings.
 2. Listen to commands from Twitch chat, write to Twitch chat and send whispers.
 3. Post messages and embeds in Discord channels via webhooks.
-4. Speak text using Google's Wavenet TTS, read out chat, reward messages, status messages, announcements, support for users to change their own voice.
+4. Speak text using Google's TTS, read out chat, reward messages, status messages, announcements, support for users to change their own voice.
 Comes with a lot of support functions like name cleanup, text cleanup, custom nicks, word to audio replacement, a dictionary for word replacement.
 5. Connect to a range of accessory tools: to change SteamVR settings, capture SteamVR screenshots, detect running SteamVR games, send overlays into SteamVR, and more.
 6. Connect to OBS Studio, to show/hide sources and filters, trigger screenshot capture.
 7. Write text labels to disk, as well as a range of settings for various functions.